-Operational Efficiencies: This category is additive.
+Operational Attributes (within the roadway): This category is additive.
 Each category, except Active Transit Routes, must be a new feature added as a part of the proposed project.

-- Pedestrian Facilities: Placement of a new sidewalk where none currently exists along entire segment of proposed project. - Meets MPAH configuration: Improvement of roadway to full MPAH standard for the segment classification. - Active Transit Route(s): Segments served by fixed route public transit service. - Bus Turnouts: Construction of bus turnouts. - Bike Lanes: Installation of new bike lanes (Class I or II) - Median (Raised): Installation of a mid-block raised median where none exists today.
+- Pedestrian Facilities: Placement of a new sidewalk where none currently exists along an entire segment of proposed project. - Meets MPAH configuration: Improvement of roadway to full MPAH standard for the segment classification. - Active Transit Route(s): Segments served by fixed route public transit service. - Bus Turnouts: Construction of bus turnouts. - Bike Lanes: Installation of new bike lanes (Class I or II) - Median (Raised): Installation of a mid-block raised median where none exists today.
 Can be provided in conjunction with meeting MPAH standards. - Remove On-street Parking: Elimination of on-street parking in conjunction with roadway widening project.
-Can be provided in conjunction with meeting MPAH standards and installation of new bike lanes. - Other (Golf cart paths in conformance with California Vehicle Code and which are demonstrated to remove vehicle trips from roadway).
+Can be provided in conjunction with meeting MPAH standards and installation of new bike lanes. - Sustainability Elements: Includes the use of recycled materials during the roadway construction process (recycled aggregate or rubberized asphalt) or the installation of solar lighting within the roadway cross section.
+Other elements of sustainability may be considered on a case by case basis. - Water Conservation: Includes elements that reduce water consumption.
+Such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist. - Safety Improvements: Project features that increase the safety of pedestrians.
+These elements can include the new installation of: median barriers, curb extensions, residential traffic diverters, pedestrian crossing islands, pedestrian activated signals, crosswalk enhancements, safety signage, and the addition, modification, or improvement of existing pedestrian signals.
+Other elements of safety may be considered on a case by case basis. - Other (Golf cart paths in conformance with California Vehicle Code and which are demonstrated to remove vehicle trips from roadway).